You may have never asked yourself when to lower crib mattress height but it is something that many parents do wonder.

 According to their recommendations, the perfect timing for lowering the crib is the moment your baby develops the ability to sit or stand up.

-Of course, not all babies learn to do this at the exact same time but generally, they usually start standing up, while holding on to an object somewhere between 6 ½ and 8 ½ months.
+Of course, not all babies learn to do this at the exact same time but generally, they usually start standing up in the crib or while holding on to an object somewhere between 6 ½ and 8 ½ months.

 Nevertheless, most babies don’t know how to pull to a standing position until they reach the age of 8 or 10 months.